NVIDIA/aistore/docs/s3cmd.md

 Goes without saying that, as long as `.s3cfg` keeps pointing to `s3.amazonaws.com`, the `--host` and `--host-bucket` must be explicitly specified in every `s3cmd` command.

-### 4. Notice and possibly update AIS configuration
+### 4. Note and, possibly, update AIS configuration

 This next step actually depends on the AIStore configuration - the configuration of the cluster we intend to use with `s3cmd` client.